 All transformers and motors used for services in the campus have high energy efficiency standards, per the norms of Energy Conservation Building Code.
 The Code is the initiative of Ministry of Power, Government of India (2007) which aims to promote energy efficiency in building sector.
 The Code was designed by an Expert Committee set up by Bureau of Energy Efficiency, with support from United States Agency for International Development, in addition to various stakeholders like architects, government institutions, educational institutions and consultants.

-Campus is installed with CFL lights that consume mere 45 watts of power, in place of the commonly used metal halide bulbs which consume 250 watts.
+Campus is installed with LED lights that consume mere 45 watts of power, in place of the commonly used metal halide bulbs which consume 250 watts.

 The Water Harvesting System of the campus is extensive.
 Through the help of 38 rain water harvesting pits (both single and double bore) on the ground scattered at different locations.
 This helps maintain and recharge the water table below the ground.